Cambie Surgeries Corporation v British Columbia: Trial and decision

 The trial is known for its unusual length and complexity; it lasted just over four years and had participation from more than one hundred witnesses.
 It ended on September 10, 2020 when presiding justice John J. Steeves, a judge on the Supreme Court of British Columbia, issued an 880-page ruling in favour of the defendants.
 Steeves found that the plaintiffs' complaints did not show violations of sections 7 and 15 of the Canadian Charter and that the amount of suffering the plaintiffs claimed to endure did not outweigh the deleterious effects a ruling in their favour would have on the country's universal healthcare system.

 Day and the plaintiffs filed a notice of appeal in early 2021 and on July 15, 2022, the B.C.
 Court of Appeal upheld B.C.
 Supreme Court Justice John Steeves' decision that despite long waits in the public health system, there is no constitutional right to access to private health.

-Aftermath
+Appeal

 A week before he issued his decision, Steeves predicted that no matter the outcome, inevitable appeals would mean the Supreme Court of Canada would make the case's final ruling.
 Immediately after Steeves handed down his ruling, Brian Day pledged to appeal it.

+On appeal to the British Columbia Court of Appeal, the three-judge panel ruled that the appeal be dismissed without costs but there were two opinions with different rationales.
+Chief Justice Bauman and Justice Harris found that the impugned provisions of the Medicare Protection Act deprive some patients of the right to life and right to security of the person, but in accordance with the principles of fundamental justice.
+Therefore (according to the majority of the panel), the impugned provisions do not infringe section 7 of the Canadian Charter of Rights and Freedoms.
+The third member of the panel, Justice Fenlon, held that the impugned legislative provisions deprive some patients of the right to life and security of the person, and are not in accordance with the principles of fundamental justice.
+Therefore, according to Justice Fenlon, the provisions infringe section 7 of the Charter.
+However, Justice Fenlon went on to find the provisions are saved by section 1 of the Canadian Charter of Rights and Freedoms, and therefore are not unconstitutional.

+The Supreme Court of Canada declined to hear the case, dismissing the application for leave to appeal made by Cambie Surgeries Corporation.